docker/docs/deploy/access-control/index.md

 {% if include.version=="ucp-3.0" %}

 With Docker Universal Control Plane (UCP), you can authorize how users view, edit, and use cluster resources by granting role-based permissions.
+Resources can be grouped according to an organization's needs and users can be granted more than one role.

-To authorize access to cluster resources across your organization, Docker administrators should take the following high-level steps:
+To authorize access to cluster resources across your organization, Docker administrators might take the following high-level steps:

 - Add and configure subjects (users and teams)
-- Define customer roles (or use defaults) by adding permissions resource types
+- Define customer roles (or use defaults) by adding permissions to resource types
 - Group cluster resources into Swarm collections or Kubernetes namespaces
 - Create grants by marrying subject + role + resource